stroog03/RiscyWorkshopBC/exercise_1/vm_basics.md

    ```
 2. Run the VM (`./minivm 1 2 3 4`) and do the following exercises:
    - Extract the active VM bytecode (look at the source code).
    - How many registers does the VM have?
+256
-   - Make a list of all the operations and what they do.
+   - Make a list of all the operations and what they do. //add / multiply / or / xor
    - What does the active VM bytecode do?
 Write it as C pseudocode.
 3. For this exercise you will write your own bytecode.
 Look at the commented-out example code to figure out how to do it.
    - Implement a function that adds the first two arguments together: `return a + b`